kohidave/proton-jinja-template-validation-action/README.md

 The `spec.yaml` file needs to contain a valid spec for the template it's a part of.
 These values will be used to render the template.

-The `sample-env-outputs.yaml` is a simple yaml file which contains a list of key/values to emulate environment outputs.
-This is only needed for service templates.
+The `sample-outputs.yaml` is a simple yaml file which contains a list of key/values to emulate environment and service outputs.
+This is only needed for service templates (service instances and pipelines).